Xceptance/neodymium-template/README.md

 This repository is supposed to be used as template for test automation projects using Neodymium.

 # Getting familiar
-Please perform the Hello World first to get a first insight and feeling for test automation with Neodymium.
+Please perform the Hello World tutorial first to get a first insight and feeling for test automation with Neodymium.
 Afterwards you are ready to deep dive into more complex scenarios.
 Our [Neodymium-example](https://github.com/Xceptance/neodymium-example) project demonstrates all the cool stuff that's possible with Neodymium.
 Furthermore, we set up a [Neodymium Wiki](https://github.com/Xceptance/neodymium-library/wiki) to explain different concepts and use cases.